min2ha/ukwa-site/content/target/36304/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Occasionally glamorous life of an Edinburgh política, The

 Hannah Bettsworth is the Scottish Liberal Democrats candidate for the Lothian list in the 2016 Scottish Parliament election.